-Primary Domain Host

-Primary Domain Admin Port
+Primary Domain Host Primary Domain Admin Port Admin Name Password You can click Help for more information about the fields.

 4 Click Next.

 Because no GroupWise software is yet installed on the new GroupWise server, the connection between it and the owning domain server is not yet trusted.
 This is normal.